Gkconsulting20/prochenous2/replit.md

-# Plateforme de Mise en Relation
+# PRO CHEZ NOUS

 ## Overview
-A French professional appointment booking platform built with Flask.
-The application allows users to register as clients or professionals, with professionals offering available time slots and clients booking appointments.
+A French professional appointment booking platform specifically for manual trades (métiers manuels) built with Flask.
+The application allows clients to find and book appointments with tradespeople based on location, professional category, ratings, and availability.

 ## Project Type
 Flask web application with SQLite database